ties to Richardson run deep. In 1965, when he was 3 years old, his family moved to our great city to pursue the American dream.

 Currently, Steve works as a tax software project manager at Thomson

-Reuters, having spent over 26 years serving in various leadership roles within the company.
+Reuters, having spent nearly 30 years serving in various leadership roles within the company.